MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 You can schedule, view, and manage virtual appointments, get real-time status updates in a queue view, send appointment reminders, view analytics and reports to gain insight into virtual appointments activity, and configure calendar, staff, and booking page settings.

-With any Microsoft 365 or Office 365 license, you can use basic Virtual Appointments capabilities to schedule and join business-to-customer meetings.
+With any Microsoft 365 license, you can use basic Virtual Appointments capabilities to schedule and join business-to-customer meetings.
 For example, you can schedule appointments in the Bookings calendar and external attendees can [join through a browser](/microsoft-365/frontline/browser-join) without having to download Teams.
-With [Teams Premium](https://review.learn.microsoft.com/MicrosoftTeams/enhanced-teams-experience?branch=danismith-t-pre-licensing) (preview), your organization gets advanced Virtual Appointments capabilities to manage and personalize the experience.
-These include a queue view of scheduled and on-demand appointments, SMS text notifications, waiting room chat, and analytics.

-With any Microsoft 365 or Office 365 license, you can use basic Virtual Appointments capabilities to schedule and join business-to-customer meetings.
-For example, you can schedule appointments in the Bookings calendar and external attendees can [join through a browser](/microsoft-365/frontline/browser-join) without having to download Teams.
 [Teams Premium](https://review.learn.microsoft.com/MicrosoftTeams/enhanced-teams-experience?branch=danismith-t-pre-licensing) (preview) unlocks advanced Virtual Appointments capabilities that your organization can use to manage and personalize the experience.
-These include a queue view of scheduled and on-demand appointments, SMS text notifications, waiting room chat, and analytics.
+These capabilities include a queue view of scheduled and on-demand appointments, SMS text notifications, waiting room chat, and analytics.

 ## Overview of the Virtual Appointments app